 Chelsea’s route to the Europa League final

-Chelsea are preparing to face Arsenal in the Europa League final on Wednesday.
+Chelsea are preparing to face Arsenal in the Europa League final in Baku on May 29.

 PAOK Salonika 0 Chelsea 1 (Europa League group stage, September 20, 2018)